telerik/reporting-docs/knowledge-base/how-to-connect-to-mysql-database-through-the-sql-datasource-wizard-in-the-web-reportdesginer.md

 ## Description

+> Visit the updated [Integrating the MySQL Data Provider]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/using-data-providers/using-mysql-data-provider%}) article for a how-to on connecting to MySQL Databases.

 The error below is thrown when tring to connect to MySQL Database through the SQL DataSource Wizard in the Web Report Desginer.

 ## Error Message